-- (50) Sponsors should report certain adverse events and device deficiencies occurring during clinical investigations to the Member States concerned.
-Member States should have the possibility to terminate or suspend the investigations if considered necessary to ensure a high level of protection of the subjects enrolled in a clinical investigation.
-Such information should be communicated to the other Member States. - (51) This Regulation should cover clinical investigations intended to gather clinical evidence and which pursue regulatory purposes laid down in this Regulation as well as setting out basic requirements regarding ethical and scientific assessments for other types of clinical investigations of medical devices. - (51a) Manufacturers should play an active role during the post-market phase by systematically and actively gathering information from post-market experience with their devices in order to update their technical documentation and cooperate with the national competent authorities in charge of vigilance and market surveillance activities.
-To this end manufacturers should establish a comprehensive post-market surveillance (PMS) system, set up under the quality management system and based on a PMS plan.
-Relevant data and information gathered for within the PMS, as well as lessons learned from any implemented preventive and/or corrective actions, should be used to update any relevant part of technical documentations, such as risk assessment, clinical evaluation and should serve the purpose of transparency. - (51aa) It should be left to Member States to determine the legally designated representatives of incapacitated persons and minors, however incapacitated subjects, minors, pregnant women and breastfeeding women require specific protection measures. - (51m) The principles of replacement, reduction and refinement in the area of animal experimentation laid down in the Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes26 should be observed.
-In particular, the unnecessary duplication of tests and studies on vertebrates should be avoided.

-- (52) In order to better protect health and safety regarding devices on the market, the electronic system on vigilance for medical devices should be made more effective by creating a central portal at Union level for reporting serious incidents and field safety corrective actions. - (53) Member States should take appropriate measures to raise awareness among healthcare professionals, users and patients about the importance of reporting incidents.
-Healthcare professionals, users and patients should be empowered and enabled to report suspected serious incidents at national level using harmonised formats.
-The national competent authorities should inform manufacturers and share the information with their peers when they confirm that a serious incident has occurred in order to minimise recurrence of those incidents. - (54) The evaluation of reported serious incidents and field safety corrective actions should be conducted at national level but coordination should be ensured where similar incidents have occurred or field safety corrective actions have to be carried out in more than one Member State with the objective of sharing resources and ensuring consistency regarding the corrective action. - (54a) The competent authorities should take into account, where appropriate, the information provided by and views of relevant stakeholders, including patient and healthcare professionals' organisations and manufacturers' associations. - (55) The reporting of serious adverse events or device deficiencies during clinical investigations and the reporting of serious incidents occurring after a medical device has been placed on the market should be clearly distinguished to avoid double reporting. - (56) Rules on market surveillance should be included in this Regulation to reinforce the rights and obligations of the national competent authorities, to ensure effective coordination of their market surveillance activities and to clarify the applicable procedures.
+- regarding ethical and scientific assessments for other types of clinical investigations of medical devices. - (72) Incapacitated subjects, minors, pregnant women and breastfeeding women require specific protection measures.
+However, it should be left to Member States to determine the legally designated representatives of incapacitated subjects and minors. - (73) The principles of replacement, reduction and refinement in the area of animal experimentation laid down in the Directive 2010/63/EU of the European Parliament and of the Council (1) should be observed.
+In particular, the unnecessary duplication of tests and studies should be avoided. - (74) Manufacturers should play an active role during the post-market phase by systematically and actively gathering information from post-market experience with their devices in order to update their technical documentation and cooperate with the national competent authorities in charge of vigilance and market surveillance activities.
+To this end, manufacturers should establish a comprehensive post-market surveillance system, set up under their quality management system and based on a post-market surveillance plan.
+Relevant data and information gathered through post-market surveillance, as well as lessons learned from any implemented preventive and/or corrective actions, should be used to update any relevant part of technical documentation, such as those relating to risk assessment and clinical evaluation, and should also serve the purpose of transparency. - (75) In order to better protect health and safety regarding devices on the market, the electronic system on vigilance for devices should be made more effective by creating a central portal at Union level for reporting serious incidents and field safety corrective actions. - (76) Member States should take appropriate measures to raise awareness among healthcare professionals, users and patients about the importance of reporting incidents.
+Healthcare professionals, users and patients should be encouraged and enabled to report suspected serious incidents at national level using harmonised formats.
+The national competent authorities should inform manufacturers of any suspected serious incidents and, where a manufacturer confirms that such an incident has occurred, the authorities concerned should ensure that appropriate follow-up action is taken in order to minimise recurrence of such incidents. - (77) The evaluation of reported serious incidents and field safety corrective actions should be conducted at national level but coordination should be ensured where similar incidents have occurred or field safety corrective actions have to be carried out in more than one Member State, with the objective of sharing resources and ensuring consistency regarding the corrective action. - (78) In the context of the investigation of incidents, the competent authorities should take into account, where appropriate, the information provided by and views of relevant stakeholders, including patient and healthcare professionals' organisations and manufacturers' associations. - (79) The reporting of serious adverse events or device deficiencies during clinical investigations and the reporting of serious incidents occurring after a device has been placed on the market should be clearly distinguished to avoid double reporting. - (80) Rules on market surveillance should be included in this Regulation to reinforce the rights and obligations of the national competent authorities, to ensure effective coordination of their market surveillance activities and to clarify the applicable procedures. - (81) Any statistically significant increase in the number or severity of incidents that are not serious or in expected side-effects that could have a significant impact on the benefit-risk analysis and which